 Vitré is a mediaeval city in France that’s been dubbed “The City of Art and History” due to its rich historical and cultural heritage.
+It is also the home of a unique light-art installation that combines projections + augmented reality.
 The city recently installed a nocturnal light tour, entitled “Vitré Lumières,” to highlight the city’s rich history.
 The lighting scheme for this tourist attraction was conceived by Quartiers Lumières in partnership with Noctiluca.
 This interactive tourist attraction features numerous Rosco Image Spot fixtures projecting Custom Glass Gobos that, when combined with an Augmented Reality mobile app, provide a unique experience of the city’s past.

 “Vitré Lumières” is comprised of over forty gobo projections – or “vitrégraphies” – that highlight emblematic buildings, embellish walls and guide visitors.
 As night falls, mediaeval castles, merchant houses, mansions and churches are lit up with eye-catching images that literally shed light on key moments in the city’s history.